These Less-Known Lawn Care Techniques Are What Your Lawn Needs!

 Dethatching can be performed in several ways, but the most common method is called power raking.
 Power raking involves using a machine that has rotating blades or tines to remove thatch from your lawn.
 The blades or tines of the machine loosen the thatch so that it can be easily removed.

-Benefits of Dethatching
+Benefits Of Dethatching

 There are several benefits that come along with dethatching your lawn.
 The most notable benefit is improved air circulation.
 When thatch builds up on the surface of your lawn, it can prevent air, water, and nutrients from reaching the roots of your grass.
 This can lead to a host of problems, including yellowing grass, thinning turf, and increased pest and disease pressure.
 Dethatching also helps to reduce compaction and improve the overall health of your lawn.
 Some of the most common benefits dethatching can provide include the following: